AutodeskGames/stingray-docs/source/stingray_help/creating_gameplay/scripting_with_lua/start_lua_from_template/customizing_the_appkit.md

 ## Option 1.
 Copying the Appkit into your project

 You can copy the Appkit scripts and other resources into a `core/appkit` folder within your project's source folder, and change the copies freely.
 You can take all of the Appkit, or only selected files.
-Any resources you copy in to the project will override the default versions of those resources.
+Any resources you copy into the project will override the default versions of those resources.

 Autodesk generally recommends using this approach whenever possible.